 Ultimately, you still have options if you are a few points short of redemption.
 Southwest is a Chase Ultimate Rewards transfer partner, meaning you can transfer some Chase points to boost your balance.

-Chase points transfer to Southwest at a ratio of 1:1 with a minimum transfer of 1,000 points.
-In addition, transfers are immediate, so there is minimal risk of your award being snapped up while you wait for the points to show up in your Southwest account.
+Chase points transfer to Southwest at a 1:1 ratio in increments of 1,000 points.
+In addition, transfers are immediate, so there is minimal risk of your award being snapped up while you wait for the points to arrive in your Southwest account.
+And since Southwest points don't expire, it's not a big deal if you transfer points to Southwest and then need to cancel your award and redeposit your points.

 You also have a few less-desirable transfer options that you can use to pad your Southwest account for your next flight redemption: